English Overview

 • Handwriting help.
 Encourage your child to develop their cursive handwriting.
 We teach a continuous cursive style from the end of Year 1 onwards.
 Teachers can provide extra sheets or activities to help with fine motor control and letter formation.

 • Support with spelling.
-We follow the No Nonsense spelling programme as a guide for our teaching.
 In Key Stage 2 children come home with weekly spellings, we ask that you please spend some time encouraging your child to learn these words.
 In school we look at not simply whether children can learn the words for a test, but whether they can apply the words correctly within their independent writing.
 If you would like some ideas for strategies to help with learning spellings please ask Mrs K Duxbury.

 Keeping children engaged